 - 1. Programs and Facilities - a.
 While the University cannot provide a totally barrier-free environment, it does provide students with disabilities access to its programs and activities.
-Thus, while not every academic and nonacademic building is fully accessible, sufficient access exists to allow students with disabilities the equal opportunity to participate in the academic and social life of the University.
+Thus, while not every academic and nonacademic building is fully accessible, sufficient access exists to allow

-- b.
+- students with disabilities the equal opportunity to participate in the academic and social life of the University. - b.
 Although the University endeavors to make its programs accessible to individuals with disabilities, it recognizes that some disabilities may preclude an individual from successfully completing a given academic program.
-To provide guidance to individuals with disabilities, the University provides a description of what it considers the Minimum Technical Standards for Admission and Matriculation to each of its programs.
-Because it is not possible to address every possible circumstance, these Minimum Technical Standards should be considered as guidelines.
-A student with a documented disability who believes that a reasonable accommodation would permit him/her to meet the minimum technical standards and complete the program should contact the Accommodations and Resource Center (AARC) of the Harris Family Center for Disability and Health Policy as soon after admission as possible.
+To provide guidance to individuals with disabilities, the University provides a description of what it considers the Personal Competencies for Admission and Matriculation to each of its programs.
+Because it is not possible to address every possible circumstance, these Competencies should be considered as guidelines.
+A student with a documented disability who believes that a reasonable accommodation would permit him/her to meet the Competencies and complete the program should contact the Accommodations and Resource Center (AARC) of the Harris Family Center for Disability and Health Policy as soon after admission as possible.
 AARC serves to coordinate disability accommodations and services.
-If you have questions or would like to schedule an appointment with AARC, please phone at (909) 469-5541.
-The University will determine whether it is appropriate to modify its Minimum Technical Standards. - c.
+If you have questions or would like to schedule an appointment with AARC, please phone at (909) 469-5541. - c.
 Since the University is prohibited by law from making pre-admission inquiries regarding disability, the University relies on the voluntary provision of whatever information it needs to make reasonable accommodation for students with disabilities.